Sri Lanka Speeds Up Dengue Control Before University Entrance Exams

-COLOMBO: Sri Lanka's National Dengue Control Unit (NDCU) said on Wednesday that it will inspect all examination centers for mosquito breeding sites before the GCE A-Level examinations (university entrance exams) on Jan.
-4.
+(MENAFN- IANS) Colombo, Dec 27 (IANS) Sri Lanka's National Dengue Control Unit (NDCU) said on Wednesday that it will inspect all examination centres for mosquito breeding sites before the GCE A-Level examinations (university entrance exams) on January 4.

-In a statement, the NDCU said a comprehensive anti-dengue program would ensure a safe and healthy testing environment for all students and teachers.
+In a statement, the NDCU added that a comprehensive anti-dengue program would ensure a safe and healthy testing environment for all students and teachers, Xinhua news agency reported.

-Japan department store chain red-faced after 'cake collapse' fiasco Eiffel Tower closes as staff go on strike UK retains metric system for selling after overwhelming support

-The NDCU officers will inspect all examination centers, focusing on potential mosquito breeding areas like ponds and drainage systems, the NDCU said.
+The NDCU officers will inspect all examination centres, focusing on potential mosquito breeding areas like ponds and drainage systems, the NDCU said.

 The NDCU said the examination department has identified schools deemed at higher risk of dengue based on reported cases.

-Based on the identified risk levels, schools will be scheduled for thorough fumigation to effectively eliminate adult mosquitoes and further minimize the risk of dengue transmission during the exam period, which is scheduled on Jan.
-4 to 31, the NDCU said.
+Based on the identified risk levels, schools will be scheduled for thorough fumigation to effectively eliminate adult mosquitoes and further minimise the risk of dengue transmission during the exam period, which is scheduled on January 4 to 31, the NDCU added.

 Legal Disclaimer: